Computer Science Foundations

 Distributed Systems help, frequently asked

-Can you help with Raft implementation (MIT 6.824 style)?
+Can you help with Raft implementation labs?

 Do you help with Paxos and consensus?